 Relationships are everything.
 We've heard this before.
-But helps a relationship grow?
-I believe that communication, patience and 'smard' work helps us keep our professional and personal relationships move in a flow of growth, challenge and validation.
-Communication in the sense of authentic and honest expression of thoughts and feelings.
-Patience to be tolerant of diversity, differences and other perspectives.
-"Smard" work is a combination of smart + hard work, helping to achieve the goals, objectives and mission we put forth for ourselves and humanity as a collective.
+What helps a relationship grow and thrive?
+I believe that honest communication, non-judgmental patience and 'smard' work helps us keep our professional and personal relationships move in a flow of mutual growth, rewarding challenges and self-actualized validation.
+Communication with authentic and honest expression of thoughts and feelings.
+Patience to be tolerant of diversity, differences and others' perspectives.
+"Smard" work is a combination of smart + hard work, helping to achieve efficiency in accomplishing goals, objectives and the purpose that drives ourselves and humanity as a collective forward.

 I engage people on the simple premise that humans are alike the world over.
-I like to use simple, fun and accessible language to inspire, display our successes and demonstrate our growth.
-I can speak multiple languages which offers me a way to see opportunities in challenges from multiple perspectives.
+With that understanding, I like to use aspirational, fun and accessible language.
 I see a distinction between speaking and talking.

-I like to remain in an active lifestyle and enjoy swimming, jogging, climbing, walking, weight-lifting, basketball, chess, ping-pong, dancing, martial arts and walking some more.
+I like to remain in an active lifestyle and enjoy jogging, walking, weight-lifting, dancing, martial arts and walking some more.

 In Buddhist philosophy there is a koan said before meditation that speaks to both the internalization of individual growth and the manifest externalities of intuition.
 We are in search of our own enlightenment and the Buddha points in that direction, but s/he is not enlightenment in himself.
 "If you see the Buddha on the road, kill him".